Hridoyer Bandhon: Plot

-Sagarika (Shabnur) who is a girl that hails from an extremely rich and influential family.
+Sagarika (Shabnur) is a girl that hails from an extremely rich and influential family.
 Her father Raihan Chowdhury (Wasimul Bari Rajib) is a renowned businessman and has many dreams for his daughter.
 But Sagarika is in love with Raju (Amin Khan) who is very poor and often cannot even afford to clothe himself properly.
-Raju also loves Sagarika and wants to marry her so has to meet her father.
+Raju also loves Sagarika and wants to marry her so he has to meet her father.

 When Sagarika puts forward to her parents the proposal of marrying Raju she is rebuked and meets an outright refusal, as they could not accept Raju.
 Moreover, her parents have chosen for her a wealthy suitor from Chittagong.
 Not wanting to hurt her parents Sagarika finally gives in to their wishes and marries Akash (Riaz) who her parents believe will be a perfect match for her.

 Akash is a man of great ideals, who believes in giving a rightful place to his wife and respects her sensibilities.
 But, despite this he is unable to win Sagarika's love at first and their marriage remains on the edge.
 However, after seeing the magnanimity of her husband's heart in forgiving and accepting her, she realises she has fallen in love with him.

 For three years Sagarika leads a life of bliss and becomes an ideal wife.
-But suddenly on their 3rd wedding anniversary party, Raju returns and is intent on winning Sagarika back.
+But suddenly on their 3rd wedding anniversary party, Raju returns and is intentional on winning Sagarika back.
 Raju is now a wealthy businessman and now Sagarika finds herself on the crossroads where she has to fight for her husband with her former lover.
 But Sagarika is now in love with her husband and has no wish to return to her former love.
-When Akash realises she has no wish to return to him, he is intent on ruining her life.
+When Raju realises she has no wish to return to him, he is intentional on ruining her life.
 But the truth wins in the end when Sagarika tells Raju she is pregnant with Akash's child.
 Raju realises his folly and accepts his friend and business partner Mitali (Keya) as his life partner as she secretly loved him.